seanbreckenridge/plaintext-playlist/README.md

 # plaintext-playlist

+Status: The `resolve` command is not done yet, everything else is functional.

 ## Rationale

 I wanted a minimal, scriptable-friendly playlist for my local music, without having to rely on a third party playlist manager/GUI interface.